Getting teams to collaborate successfully

 • Don’t do someone else’s job.
 Clarify roles and ensure each person understands their role individually as well as within the group.

 • Don’t mistake bossiness for leadership.
-Some people have a tendency to commandeer a directing role while working with others, which makes it important to establish early on that there will be no team leaders and that all contributions are to be valued and heard.
+Some people tend to take a controlling role in group settings.
+Therefore, it’s important to establish that there will be no team leaders early on.
+Additionally, all contributions should be valued and heard.

 • Don’t offer too much direction.
 Collaboration is a chance for team members to share insights, ideas, and approaches with each other, all of which can be spoiled if they become worried about pleasing an overly involved boss.

 • Don’t make the activity too long.
-At the end of the day, all members of the team have their own work to do, so allowing time for collaboration to run its course and end naturally will help people get the most benefit from it.
+At the end of the day, all team members have their own work to do, so allowing collaboration to run its course and end naturally will help people benefit most from it.

-Groups that work well together help everyone come away feeling better about their abilities and their place within the team.
+Groups that work well together help everyone feel better about their abilities and their place within the team.
 It’s a beautiful thing.

 Using the right tools

-Remote work seems like it was designed to ease collaboration, given the sheer number of apps and team collaboration software programs that have emerged in the last few years.
+Remote work facilitates collaboration, given the abundance of apps and team collaboration software that have emerged recently.

-Companies need these tools if they want successful collaboration to happen—especially among remote teams—but preferences vary and technology changes.
+Companies need these tools if they want successful collaboration—especially among remote teams—but preferences vary, and technology changes.
 There’s no need to blow the company budget on the latest and greatest trend (unless pricing isn’t a concern or you’re convinced it’s the perfect fit).

 Collaboration tools should provide an easy solution for: